 3. “I don’t know why I did it”

 One of the most shocking things that cheaters say when confronted is that they didn’t know why they did it.
 They fail to come up with excuses and reasoning to justify their act of infidelity.
-They are in effect trying to tell you that they are as shocked by their own behaviour as you are, so you can start to feel bad for them.
+They are in effect trying to tell you that they are as shocked by their own behavior as you are, so you can start to feel bad for them.

 4. “It was just flirting”